dhis2/dhis2-docs/src/developer/web-api/metadata.md

         "mergeReport": {
             "mergeErrors": [
                 {
-                    "message": "At least one source indicator type must be specified", "errorCode": "E1530",
+                    "message": "At least one source IndicatorType must be specified", "errorCode": "E1530",
                     "args": []
                 },
                 {
-                    "message": "Target indicator type does not exist: `abcdefg1221`", "errorCode": "E1533",
+                    "message": "Target IndicatorType does not exist: `abcdefg1221`", "errorCode": "E1533",
                     "args": [
                         "Target",